The service is provided by E C Legal which acts on behalf of the vehicle owner in making a claim against the offending party or their insurer.

 E C Legal will provide progress reports by email on a case by case basis.
 This will be done by providing copies of correspondence to and from offending parties or their insurers and other people involved in the claim e.g. hire car companies, independent assessors etc. No additional explanations will usually be provided.

 E C Legal prefer not to provide progress reports as a separate exercise and may charge a fee of $10.00 per report in situations where a progress report has been provided within the last two weeks.

 E C LEGAL FEES

-E C Legal will charge our referring repairers a fixed fee for recovery of the cost of repairs- usually $440.
+E C Legal will charge our referring repairers a fixed fee for recovery of the cost of repairs- usually $440 inclusive of GST.

 E C Legal may charge an additional amount for recovery of rental vehicle expenses.